Commonwealth Home Support Programme (CHSP)

-The first step to accessing CHSP services is to contact My Aged Care through their website or on 1800 200 422.
+The next step to accessing CHSP services is to contact My Aged Care through their website or on 1800 200 422.
 My Aged Care will arrange a home support assessment to determine your eligibility.

 The Australian Government subsidises service providers so that fees stay reasonable and affordable.

 If you are eligible for CHSP services you will pay a subsidised rate for the services you receive from your provider, if you can afford to.
-You don’t need a financial assessment and there is only one fee per service and no exit costs.